SCCapstone/DJ-VJ/.github/pull_request_template.md

 Describe how to test the code in your PR

 ## Expected Results
-The output that should
+The output that should be expected

 ## Style Score
-Results of running pylint on your code
+<pylint score>/10

 ## Bugs
 Only if necessary, things that will need to be fixed in the future